ivy-rew/project-build-plugin.slides/buildPluginUni.md

   - compilation classpath with the project-build-plugin is as open as is can be: everything from the ivy-core can be accessed
   - deployments of projects which are being built are expensive

+---

+Special:

 - many goals require an engine to run
   - slow to download on the first attempt
   - custom non maven infrastructure to list available engines on the web.

+- mixture of JDT and POM configurations
+  - where do I have to define my target java version?
+  - where do I need to define my special source-dir location?

 # Quo Vadis